 Pie Eating Contest

-To play this game, have all of the Dads sit at a table where you have placed some already made pie crusts and a variety of fillings.
+Have all of the Dads sit at a table with some already made pie crusts and a variety of fillings.
 Ask the kids to fill the pies using whichever ingredients they think their Dads will like the most.

 Set a timer and challenge the fathers to see who can eat the most pies in the time allowed.
 As the Dads race to eat the pies, their kids must race to keep those pies coming.